simongravelle/nmrformd/docs/source/tutorials/solvated-polymers.rst

 ..  container:: justify

-    NMR relaxation rate R1 for water and polymer PEG as a function of the frequency.
+    Figure: NMR relaxation rate R1 for water and polymer PEG as a function of the frequency.
+    Noise can be reduced by increasing *number_i*.

 Plot the correlation functions
 ------------------------------